erik-norlin/FFR110-Computational-Biology/README.md

 # FFR110-Computational-Biology
 Course FFR110 at Chalmers University.
-Similarly to TIF155, the main focus here has been on simulating and analyzing dynamical systems however this time touching more on DDEs and PDEs.
+Similarly to TIF155, the main focus here has been on simulating and analyzing dynamical systems however this time touching more on DDEs and PDEs as well as genetics.

 Oscillations of a DDE for different delays | Travelling wave of a PDE :-------------------------:|:-------------------------: